day-sale-out

 Category: Supply Chain KPIs.

-Abbreviated as DSO, the Days Sales Outstanding metric is used to show the average number of days it takes to collect a payment after the company has made a sale.
+Abbreviated as DSO, the Days Sales Outstanding metric is used to show the average number of days it takes to collect payment after the company has made a sale.
 This metric is usually determined for a yearly, quarterly, or monthly period.

 In short, the Days Sales Outstanding is a financial ratio that’s mean to illustrate/ show if the accounts receivables of a company are well managed.
 By analyzing this metric, a company/ business can round up the average number of days it takes for their customers to pay invoices.